enhsin/p4-advancedLaneLines/README.md

 ### Camera Calibration

-The calibration is done in cell #2 of my IPython [notebook](./pipeline.ipynb).
-I used `cv2.findChessboardCorners` to find all the corners of the calibration [images](./camera_cal) and created lists of measured coordinates of chessboard corners in the image plane `imgpoints` and object points in real world space `objpoints`.
+The calibration is done in cell #2 of the [notebook](./pipeline.ipynb).
+I used `cv2.findChessboardCorners` to find all the corners of the calibration [images](./camera_cal) and created lists of measured coordinates of chessboard corners in the image plane `imgpoints` and object points in a plane (z=0) in real world space `objpoints`.

 Here is an example of the corner detection.